crf8472/libarcstk/DESIGN.md

   reason for a global: this can also be a static member of a class/struct or a function just returning the constant.)
-- Make it a member of a class except for good reasons (e.g. in case of operators, service methods or if encapsulation is better supported by making it a non-member non-friend.).
+- Make it a member of a class except for good reasons (e.g. in case of operators, service functions, builder functions or if encapsulation is better supported by making it a non-member non-friend.).

 ## Types